 There are two levels of fees at publicly funded educational institutions: ‘home’ fee and a higher ‘overseas’ fee.
 Private sector institutions often have only one level of tuition fee, which all students must pay.

-All EEA and Swiss national students paid the ‘home fees. ’
+Currently, all EEA and Swiss national students pay the ‘home fees. ’

 How Much are ‘Overseas’ Fees?